Mafuyu33/mafishmod/README.md

 11.Fishing rods enchanted with Sea's Disgust, Frost Walker, Flame Addition (allowing fishing in lava), and Strength.
 12.Diamond pickaxes with the Infinity enchantment.
 ...
+Welcome to follow my Bilibili account '马夫鱼33', where videos showcasing detailed usage are available.